-THE CHALLENGE
+1 THE CHALLENGE

 Control of microbes in water systems is critical to protecting water quality and public health.
 While most microbes are not human pathogens, certain microbes can pose health risks or contribute to undesirable tastes and odors in drinking water.
 Since the early 20th century, drinking water treatment has made great advancements in the detection, removal, and inactivation of bacteria, viruses, and protozoa-especially fecal-derived pathogens.
-More recently, however, new challenges have arisen in the form of opportunistic pathogens in premise plumbing systems.
+More recently, however, new challenges have arisen in the form of opportunistic plumbing pathogens.